Workington A.F.C.: Modern non-League years

-The club's longest serving manager Darren Edmondson left the club in December to take over at Barrow.
-Former player Ian McDonald took over as manager prior to Christmas.
+The club's longest-serving manager, Darren Edmondson, left the club in December 2013 to take over at Barrow.
+Former player Ian McDonald became manager prior to Christmas.
 He was unable to save the club from relegation as Workington finished 22nd in Conference North.

 Ian McDonald resigned as manager at the end of the 2013–14 season.
 Gavin Skelton was appointed as his replacement in May 2014.
 Derek Townsley joined the club as Skelton's assistant.